cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 5. Navigate to downloaded Song data and select it to be uploaded

 ## Create New Expirment
-1. Select New
+1. Select "New" from the bottom left corner of the browser
-2. Select Experiments
+2. Select "Blank Experiment"
-3. Create a blank Experiment
 4. Go to My Datasets to find the song data uploaded
 5. Drag data onto workspace
 6. Add convert to CSV module
 7. Run Expirment

 ## The first expirnemtn run and creating the compute resource
 1. TODO Steps